Captioning Requirements FAQ

 Given the federal mandate for colleges to adopt captioned instructional materials, multimedia publisher content should be captioned.
 Unfortunately, this is not always the case.
-It is critical that you enquire about captioned multimedia before adopting publisher content.
+It is critical that you inquire about captioned multimedia before adopting publisher content.
 If there is no captioned multimedia publisher resources that meet your needs, notify Christine Miller, x3765 or Tom Peters, x8706 immediately to ensure resources are captioned ASAP.

-Instructional Resource Adoptions for more information on communicating with publishers about accessibility.
+Refer to Instructional Resource Adoptions for more information on communicating with publishers about accessibility.